JiscCTI/misp-docker/pages/configuration/entra-id.md

     * Sync User
     * User
 3. Click **Refresh** to show the newly created groups.
-3. Note the "Object Id" of each group.
+3. Note the **Object Id** of each group.

 ## 2 - Assign Users

 Once the Role-Based Access Control (RBAC) groups exist, users need to be allocated to their respective roles.

-This can be done via individual users' profiles, however for bulk adding the below method is recommended.
+This can be done via individual users' profiles.
+However, for bulk allocation the below method is recommended.

 1. Click into each group in turn and: